You-Gao/Blog/_work/2024-10-03-physical-hand.md

 ### Political Corruption:

 Political corruption definitely happened, and there is so much documentation of these events happening.
 I'm being intellectually lazy by not showing these, but please don't be intellectually dishonest in saying political corruption was not a thing.
 I added this section more so to highlight the double standard that exists in the practical liberal framework.
-Economics can impact politics through bribing, buyouts, and super PACs, while politics have clearly nothing to do with economics to the extent that they should uphold "fundamental" rights.
+Economics can impact politics through bribing, buyouts, and super PACs, while politics have clearly nothing to do with economics to the extent that they should uphold "*fundamental*" rights.

 ## Philanthropists or Robber Barons